 Here is the list of items that they wanted the leadership to stop doing, and the corresponding list of items that they wanted the leadership to start doing.

 This Is Happening Everywhere

 If this sounds familiar, it is because it is happening everywhere.
 Most leaders are under pressure to do more with less and to show short term results.
 They don’t have the time to wait for Agile teams to develop or to learn how to best support an Agile team.
-Most already know all about agile (sigh) and so don’t believe they need any training.
+They also don't want to spend time in an Agile training course or invest in learning.
+Most already know all about agile (sigh) and so don’t believe they need any Agile or Scrum training.
 They espouse Agile and give it lip service, but they don’t support it.

 These leaders are governing how much growth the teams will have.
 The teams are only going to be able to mature to a certain point and then they will hit the wall.
 It’s a recognizable enough pattern that Michael Sahota talked about it in my recent Certified Agile Leader Course (which I highly recommend, BTW).
 He said that:

 The Consciousness of the Leader is the Limit (for Agile)